owncloud/ocis/docs/extensions/onlyoffice/getting-started.md

 ## Usage

 The program provides a few sub-commands on execution.
 The available configuration methods have already been mentioned above.
-Generally you can always see a formated help output if you execute the binary via `ocis-onlyoffice --help`.
+Generally you can always see a formatted help output if you execute the binary via `ocis-onlyoffice --help`.

 ### Server